 On top of that, many of us shy away from baking.
 Lives are busy, and it’s so much easier to buy a ready-made treat.
 Why bother to labour in the kitchen when you can just nip down to Sainsbury’s and get a six-pack of mince pies to munch on?
 Well, if you start reading the labels and see the sugar content of your favourite goodies, you might just change your mind.

-Sesame Flax Crackers are super-crispy, grain free and high in protein.
+Sesame Flaxseed Crackers are super-crispy, grain free and high in protein.
 They’re great with dips!

 I know.
 Crackers aren’t sexy food.
 Eating crackers is like walking around in welly boots AND pulling the hood of your jacket over your head when it’s drizzling.
 Or like putting on your reading glasses when you reach for the restaurant menu instead of squinting.
 It’s about feeling good in a sensible kind of way….